 14 of 20

 Lake Dardanelle, Russellville

-I think Lake Dardanelle has the nicest visitor center in Arkansas.
-The lake is a 34,300-acre reservoir on the Arkansas river.
+Lake Dardanelle has one of the nicest visitor centers in Arkansas.
+The lake is a 34,300-acre reservoir on the Arkansas River.
 The state park is actually more like two parks, with the visitor's center being located in Russellville, AR and another site in Dardanelle.
-Both offer camping, hiking and picnic facilities.
+Both offer camping, hiking, and picnic facilities.

 15 of 20